ranbureand/sitefolio/_projects/yo-this-is-cool.markdown

     %}
 </div>

-The site is designed and developed in the browser in the mighty [Ember.js](http://emberjs.com/ "Ember.js") + [Loopback](http://loopback.io/ "Loopback") and vigorous [SCSS](http://sass-lang.com/ "SASS") + [Compass](http://compass-style.org/ "Compass") tandems, with the help of [HTML5 Boilerplate](https://html5boilerplate.com/ "HTML5 Boilerplate") and [Packery](http://packery.metafizzy.co/ "Packery").
+The site is designed and developed in the browser in the vigorous [SCSS](http://sass-lang.com/ "SASS") + [Compass](http://compass-style.org/ "Compass") tandem, with the help of [HTML5 Boilerplate](https://html5boilerplate.com/ "HTML5 Boilerplate") and [Packery](http://packery.metafizzy.co/ "Packery").
+Its backbone is structured in the mighty [Ember.js](http://emberjs.com/ "Ember.js") + [Loopback](http://loopback.io/ "Loopback").

-The font is [Roboto](https://www.google.com/fonts/specimen/Roboto) by Google while the emoji are [Twit Emoji](http://twitter.github.io/twemoji/ "Twit Emoji") by Twitter.
+The font is [Roboto](https://www.google.com/fonts/specimen/Roboto) by Google, while the emoji are [Twit Emoji](http://twitter.github.io/twemoji/ "Twit Emoji") by Twitter.

 <div class="figures">
     {% include image.html